David Kaplan (pianist): Biography

-David is a core member of Decoda, the first ever Affiliate Ensemble of Carnegie Hall, a chamber ensemble dedicated to excellence in performance and meaningful engagement with the communities it performs for.
+Kaplan is a core member of Decoda, the first ever Affiliate Ensemble of Carnegie Hall, a chamber ensemble.

 An advocate of contemporary music, "Kaplan’s passion for drawing connections between past and present music has resulted in New Dances of the League of David, a suite that incorporates newly commissioned miniatures into Schumann’s Davidsbündlertänze, Op.
-6, including such eminent composers as Augusta Read Thomas, Hannah Lash, Gabriel Kahane, and Andrew Norman."
+6, including such eminent composers as Augusta Read Thomas, Han Lash, Gabriel Kahane, and Andrew Norman."